stnolting/neorv32-setups/README.md

 [`osflow`](https://github.com/stnolting/neorv32-setups/tree/main/osflow) folder.
 See the [README](https://github.com/stnolting/neorv32-setups/blob/main/osflow/README.md)
 there for more information how to run a specific setup and how to add new targets.

-:bulb: The auto-generated bitstreams built by the [Implementation](https://github.com/stnolting/neorv32-setups/actions/workflows/Implementation.yml)
-GitHub workflow can be found in the according **workflow's artifacts**.

 | Setup | Toolchain | Board | FPGA | Author(s) |
 |:------|:----------|:------|:-----|:----------|